Swaffield School

 Each year group covers content related to each theme, ensuring that a spiral programme is in place: one that revisits themes, gradually extending thinking, expanding knowledge and developing skills.
 Where possible we make cross-curricular links between PSHE and other subjects, for example English, Religious Education, Physical Education, History and Geography.

-PSHE learning comes in many different forms: through whole-class teaching, group activities, individual tasks, assemblies, outside speakers, cross-curricula lessons and discrete lessons.
+PSHE learning comes in many different forms: through whole-class teaching, group activities, individual tasks, assemblies, outside speakers, cross-curricular lessons and discrete lessons.
 During PSHE sessions children are encouraged to both ask and answer questions, to deepen their knowledge and understanding.

 A great deal of time is spent considering scenarios and possible responses to them.

-Visit our Curriculum page which gives details of Swaffield's 2023/2024 curriculum for each year group.
+Visit our Curriculum page which gives details of Swaffield's 2024/2025 curriculum for each year group.

 Relationships and Sex Education (RSE)